Richard Halsey Best: Sinking of Akagi

+Within minutes, three of the four Japanese carriers had been turned into burning hulls.

-Best's three SBDs launched their attack at 10:26am.
-The first bomb, dropped by Lieutenant(jg) Edwin John Kroeger, hit the water opposite the carrier's bridge.
-The second bomb, dropped by Best, penetrated the flight deck and exploded in the upper hangar amongst 18 fuelled and armed Nakajima B5N2 aircraft.
-The third bomb, dropped by Ensign Frederick Thomas Weber, exploded in the water near the stern, jamming Akagi's rudder.
-Although only Best's bomb struck Akagi, the resulting fuel- and ordnance-induced explosions in the confined hangar deck were enough to doom the carrier.
+Best's three SBDs launched their attack at 10:26 am.
+The first bomb, likely dropped by Lieutenant(jg) Edwin John Kroeger, hit the water opposite the Akagi's bridge.
+The second bomb, likely dropped by Best, penetrated the flight deck and exploded in the upper hangar amongst 18 fueled and armed Nakajima B5N2 aircraft.
+The third bomb, likely dropped by Ensign Frederick Thomas Weber, exploded in the water near the stern, jamming Akagi's rudder.
+Although only Best's bomb struck Akagi, secondary fuel- and ordnance-induced explosions in the confined hangar deck were enough to doom the carrier.

 Sinking of Hiryū

 Later that day, Best participated in the attack on the last remaining Japanese carrier, Hiryū, possibly scoring one of the four hits that sank her.
 Best's gunner, James Francis Murray, believed that he "saw the flash of [Best's] bomb through the smoke as it struck [Hiryū] amidships forward of the island."
 After the battle, Best was awarded the Navy Cross and the Distinguished Flying Cross.
-The Citation said "Defying extreme danger from concentrated anti-aircraft barrage and powerful fighter opposition, Lieutenant Commander Best, with bold determination and courageous zeal, led his squadron in dive-bombing assaults against Japanese naval units.
+The citation said "Defying extreme danger from concentrated anti-aircraft barrage and powerful fighter opposition, Lieutenant Commander Best, with bold determination and courageous zeal, led his squadron in dive-bombing assaults against Japanese naval units.
 Flying at a distance from his own forces which rendered return unlikely because of probable fuel exhaustion, he pressed home his attacks with extreme disregard for his own personal safety.
 His gallant intrepidity and loyal devotion to duty contributed greatly to the success of our forces and were in keeping with the highest traditions of the United States Naval Service".
 According to Stephen L. Moore, Best may have been "the first pilot to successfully bomb two Japanese carriers in one day".
 Considering this unique accomplishment, Admiral Thomas Moorer and Vice Admiral William D. Houser made a serious but unsuccessful effort to recommend Best for the Medal of Honor after Best's death in 2001.